esbmc/esbmc-ai/README.md

 ## Initial Setup

 1. Install required Python modules: `pip install -r requirements.txt`.
+NB: If it doesn't work then try pip3 - depending on the python version on the OS.
 2. ESBMC-AI does not come with the original ESBMC software.
 In order to use ESBMC-AI you must provide ESBMC.
 Download [ESBMC](http://esbmc.org/) executable or build from [source](https://github.com/esbmc/esbmc).
 3. Create a .env file using the provided .env.example as a template, and, insert your OpenAI API key.
 4. Enter the ESBMC executable location in the .env `ESBMC_PATH`.